bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 ..
 WARNING::

     As stated in the help, provenance automatically activates both ``--graph`` and ``--output_profile`` options.
-    Take into account that the graph image generation can take some extra seconds at the end of the execution of your application, therefore, adjust the ``--exec_time`` accordingly.
+    Consider that the graph image generation can take some extra seconds at the end of the execution of your application, therefore, adjust the ``--exec_time`` accordingly.

 In the case of extremely large workflows (e.g., a workflow